cimnode/splunk_uf_tools/README.md

 Examples of how to run the script can be found within default/inputs.conf.
 "index" must be set to a value that fits your environment.
 "interval = -1" will cause the script to run after every restart of splunkd.
-As such, the app should be removed after the target file is deleted.
+The app is should be set to 'Restart Splunkd' when creating the server class on the deployment server.
+After the target file is deleted the app should be uninstalled.
 The script expects two parameters, the full path of a file to confirm first, followed by the full path of a file to delete.

 To load the app, navigate to $SPLUNK_HOME/etc/deployment-apps and clone this repository.